 Findings Supporting Evidence Each year, the principal submits goals to the assistant superintendent of education services, which include the plans and vision for the school.
 The Leadership Team Leadership Team meeting minutes determines the needs of the school and sets the direction for the future.
-Often the goals are set with a gradual School Site Council meeting minutes implementation plan in order to ensure effectiveness.
-As changes are considered, information is disseminated through departments to all staff for discussion and reflection.
-Department Meeting agendas Feedback from these departments is given back to the Online survey results Leadership Team for final decisions.
+Often the goals are set with a gradual School Site Council meeting minutes departments to all staff for discussion and reflection Department Meeting agendas Feedback from these departments is given back to the Leadership Team for final decisions.
 The effectiveness of this process is evidenced by consistent progress towards the goals of the Common Core State Standards.
+Online survey results training administrators and School Site Councils on budgeting practices, including preparing fiscally responsible budgets.

 Through difficult budget times and in the recent implementation of LCFF, there has been a constant focus on allocating available funding in support of student learning.
 Administration works to creatively maximize the impact of expenditures.
-There are clear systems in place for training administrators and School Site Councils on budgeting practices, including preparing fiscally responsible budgets.
+There are clear systems in place for